narve/angular-bpmn/README.md

 chief among them the complicated setup (lots of webpack configuration) and difficulty of upgrading components.

 This time around I wanted to use the Angular CLI and as many defaults, standards and conventions as possible.
-The main objective is to have a simple, standardized solu tion, making it easy to maintain and upgrade the code.
+The main objective is to have a simple, standardized solution, making it easy to maintain and upgrade the code.

 NB: This project is not affiliated with / created by / endorsed by (etc) Camunda/BPMN.IO or anybody but myself.